vbaderks/msf/README.md

 ### Legacy

-The list below are shell extension types not used anymore in recent Windows verions.
+The list below are shell extension types not used anymore in recent Windows versions.

 * Column Provider (IColumnProvider).
 Not used anymore by Windows Vista or newer.